Need BLS, ACLS, PALS,

 Get the Best CPR Class in St. Louis Today!

 The Thyroid is one of the main glands of the endocrine system.
 It is very small, located in the front of the neck below the “Adams Apple”, and shaped like a butterfly.
 The thyroid hormones are important for teenagers because they help to control metabolism and growth.
 Iodine is the chemical element to help the thyroid to produce thyroid hormones and we can find iodine in foods such as salt and seafood.
 In many parts of our body if the thyroid is not working right that can cause many problems.
-The hormones that are needed by the body if the thyroid gland does not supply that will cause thyroid disease.
+The hormones that are needed by the body if the thyroid gland does not supply them will cause thyroid disease.

 When the thyroid is overactive, it releases too much thyroid hormone into the bloodstream.
 This condition is called hyperthyroidism, which causes the body to use up energy more quickly than it should.
 This is the opposite of when the thyroid doesn’t produce enough hormones, the body uses energy more slowly than it should, and this is called hypothyroidism.
 About 20 million people in the United States have some form of thyroid disease that can occur in people of all ages.
 Thyroid disease usually happens in women five to eight times more often than men.

 Prevention of hyperthyroidism or hypothyroidism is not yet possible.
 Iodine deficiency is rare in the United States, so there is no way to prevent thyroid nodules, but it is not recommended to take extra iodine.
-In multiple vitamin supplements there is a lot of iodine, so it is good to read the ingredient label or ask your pharmacist to verify if it contains iodine.
+In multiple vitamin supplements, there is a lot of iodine, so it is good to read the ingredient label or ask your pharmacist to verify if it contains iodine.

 Reference